WoodWing Assets is one of the ways of Accessing files stored in Assets Server through a Web browser.

 - For users with a Standard or Pro user license or for Super users, Assets appears.

 Make sure that users access Assets by using a Web browser with which Assets is compatible.
-For a full overview, see the Compatibility of Elvis 6.
+For a full overview, see the compatibility of Assets.

 The following can be adjusted: